RockhurstHS/STEAM-Blog/_posts/2017-11-16-Project-Based-Learning-In-French-Class.md

 layout: post
 author: gregowsley
 title: Project Based Learning in French Class
 excerpt: The main goal was to learn from an interactive and hands-on experience.
+The experience gave me more confidence in presenting directions and answering questions in French.
 tags: activelearning studentperspectives facultyimpact
 indicators: st1.1 st1.2 st1.3 st1.4 st1.5 st1.10 st1.11
 ---

-### French Teacher Emily Lane attended the High Tech High Fall Residency in mid-October.
+## French Teacher Emily Lane attended the High Tech High Fall Residency in mid-October.
 This project-based learning immersion experience inspired her to immediately start a project in her class.
 Her French 3 class was tasked to create a board game that the French 2 class could play.
 The following reflection is from Michael Navato, French 3 student.
 English translation can be found past the images.

 <b>
 Apprendre des jeux de société